-What you may have noticed in this short course on verb transitivity is that some verbs such as ‘melt’ or ‘teach’ may be grammatical when either intransitive, monotransitive or ditransitive.
-Remembering back to the examples of Lesson 1 that used the verb ‘melt’, the transitivity of a verb may in fact depend upon the type of subject that’s been included.
+What you may have noticed in this short reader on verb transitivity is that some verbs such as ‘melt’ or ‘teach’ may be grammatical when either intransitive, monotransitive or ditransitive.
+Remembering back to the examples of Chapter 1 that used the verb ‘melt’, the transitivity of a verb may in fact depend upon the type of subject that’s been included.
 As is demonstrated below, when the subject is ‘ice cream’ then the verb ‘melt’ is intransitive, whereas when the subject is ‘the sun’ a monotransitive ‘melt’ is required to be grammatical.
 This is because it’s semantically (almost) impossible for an ice cream to melt something or for the sun to melt:

 Once you’ve completed all three chapters about verb transitivity, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.